Zhirui86/Zhirui86.github.io/_pages/about.md

 I am Current a First-year Master student in ShanghaiTech University under the supervision of [Prof. Ye Shi](https://shiye21.github.io) and [Prof. Jingya Wang](https://faculty.sist.shanghaitech.edu.cn/faculty/wangjingya/),who are experts in the field of Computer Vision.I get B.E.
 Degree in China University of Petroleum under the supervision of [Prof. Yunquan Song](https://sci.upc.edu.cn/2019/0513/c14558a206193/page.htm), who is an expert in the field of High-Dimensional Statistic.

-My Research interest include Large Language Models, Spatial Intelligence and Embodied AI.
-Now I focus on the topic:
-- Spatial Synthesis and Reasoning: Improve 3D Understanding, 3D Affordance Reasoning, Manipulation Sequences Synthesis
+My Research interest include Large Language Models and Embodied AI.
+Now I focus on the topic of Spatial Synthesis and Reasoning, Robot Manipulation and AI4Science.Click [Here](https://zhenhao-zhang.github.io/CV/zhangzhh_CV_homepage.pdf) to visit my CV.
-- Robot Manipulation:Hand-Object interaction, Human-Object Interaction, Grasp
-- AI4Science:Biomedical Information, AI Agent, Economical Science, LLM Application

-Click [Here](https://zhenhao-zhang.github.io/CV/zhangzhh_CV_homepage.pdf) to visit my CV.
 I am looking for Collaborators and Friends.
 Feel free to contact me if you are interested in these fantasic topics!

 Email :zhangzhh2024 AT shanghaitech DOT edu DOT cn